OE-FET/keithley2600/README.md

 keithley2600 defaults to using the PyVISA-py backend, selected by `visa_library='@py'`, since this is only a pip-install away.
-If you pass an empty string, keithley2600 will use an installed IVI library if it can find one in standard locations and fall back to the PyVISA-py otherwise.
+If you pass an empty string, keithley2600 will use an installed IVI library if it can find one in standard locations and fall back to PyVISA-py otherwise.

 You can find more information about selecting the backend in the